Want to learn about the seven lean principles? And how to practically use them?

 A Short Background on Lean and Lean Manufacturing

 Lean Manufacturing was started by Toyota in the 1970s.
 The whole focus of lean manufacturing was to reduce waste.
 And rather than use workers as cogs in the manufacturing line, the Toyota Lean Production System was extremely focused on eliminating any type of waste in the car-making process.

 Once they studied and evaluated their processes, they found these three types of waste:

 Muda: These are any extras that are useless and don’t add any value.
 Some things don’t add any value but are essential to have–like product testing.
-Others are features that might look cool, but aren’t something customers are willing to pay for.
+Others procedures can be cool but aren’t providing any end value to the customers.

-Mura: This is the irregularity of extra.
-Lean methods should even out the work between all parties and no one should be waiting or overstacked.
+Mura: Lean methods and techniques should even out the work between all parties and no one should be waiting or overstacked.
 The inventory of parts, resources, and products should be the right amount created by the right amount of employees at the right time.

 Muri: This refers to an overburdened employee.
 Everyone on a team should be handling a similarly sized workload and also have the time to be re-invigorated.
 Workflows should be managed to account for this.

-To say this worked and improved their bottom line is an understatement.
-All of Toyota’s competitors adopted a similar lean methodology.
+To say this development methodology concept worked and improved their bottom line is an understatement.
+Their business boomed and all of Toyota’s competitors adopted a similar lean methodology.

 The Seven Principles of Lean